 While plenty will argue the merits of making a Martini with gin versus vodka, one drink that certainly features the latter spirit is the Moscow Mule.
 Or does it?
 When this ginger beer, lime and vodka drink debuted, it was part of a marketing campaign by Smirnoff in the early 1940s as a way to sell vodka.
 But what most people don't realize is it's based on the Mamie Taylor, a now-obscure drink that debuted in 1899.
 That highball features scotch instead of vodka and is most commonly served in a tall glass rather than the distinctive copper mug for which the Moscow Mule is known.

 One of the best adventure stories surrounding a drink features the Mojito.
-The first iteration of the beverage is said to have taken place in the 1500s, when Spanish explorers landed on the island we now call Cuba.
-The sailors suffered from dysentery and scurvy and were helped tremendously by downing a local mixture of cane spirit, mint, lime and sugar juice.
+The first iteration of the beverage is said to have taken place in the 1500s, when English explorers landed on the island we now call Cuba.
+The sailors suffered from dysentery and scurvy and were said to have been helped tremendously by downing a local mixture of cane spirit, mint, lime and sugar juice.
 It's possible the El Draque, the precursor to the Mojito, was modeled after this concoction and named after the leader of the voyage, Sir Francis Drake.

 "The Mojito has gone through a bit of a shift from being shaken with mint and topped with club soda to now, where people are crushing the ice and swizzling it with muddled mint and sugar," says Marrero.
 The different preparation has altered the drink some, though the base of this boozy refreshment remains the same.